Home

 A very few treatments claim that they will kill all the lice AND all the eggs, so that you can rid yourself of lice with no combing.
 You might still have nits attached your hair, but they would not have live eggs in them, and you could ignore them or get them out at your leisure.

 So it would be great to kill the eggs too.
 But nit shells are extremely tough.
 And the product would need to be 100% effective (killing every single egg) for you to rely on it.
-I haven’t seen evidence that ANY product kills eggs like that.
+I haven’t seen evidence that ANY product can be relied upon to that extent.

-So I’m extremely skeptical, but it sure would be great to know how to treat head lice without nit combing.
+It would be great to have several good options for how to treat head lice reliably without follow-up nit combing.
 (Many kids dislike sitting still for nit-combing.)
-So I’m on the lookout for no-comb treatments that work.
-Please let me know if you find one!
+So I’m always on the lookout for more no-comb treatments that work.
+Please let me know if you find any!